lgonzalezrouco/pti/REST_API/cicd/CICD.md

 Commit, push and check the output.

 [Tagging](https://docs.docker.com/engine/reference/commandline/tag/) the image as localhost:5000/carrental is required to be able to push it to your local private registry.

+### 4 Submission

+Just include screenshots of the commands output in the main report.